 Poland downs drones in its airspace, becoming first NATO member to fire during war in Ukraine

-WARSAW/WYRYKI-WOLA, Poland: Poland shot down suspected Russian drones in its airspace on Wednesday with the backing of aircraft from its NATO allies, the first time a member of the Western military alliance is known to have fired shots during Russia's war in Ukraine.
+WARSAW: Poland shot down suspected Russian drones in its airspace on Wednesday (Sep 10) with the backing of aircraft from its NATO allies, the first time a member of the Western military alliance is known to have fired shots during Russia's war in Ukraine.

 Polish F-16 fighter jets, Dutch F-35s, Italian AWACS surveillance planes, and NATO mid-air refuelling aircraft scrambled in an operation to shoot down drones entering Polish airspace from Tuesday evening until morning, officials said.